aditya-kurup/Flagle-Remake-on-Python/README.md

 # Flagle-Remake-on-Python
-This is a guess the flag game, a remake of the popular browser game called Flagle.
+remake of the browser game called flagle but on python. (probably terrible code but it works so it's allg)